Genivia/ugrep-indexer/README.md

 Indexing can be aborted, for example with CTRL-C, which will not result in a loss of search capability with ugrep, but will leave the directory structure only partially indexed.

-Option `-c` checks for the presence of the indexed files and directories.
-Run ugrep-indexer again to continue indexing.
+Option `-c` checks indexes for stale references and non-indexed files and directories.
+Run ugrep-indexer again to incrementally update all indexes.

 Indexes are deleted with ugrep-indexer option `-d`.